andjmorrison/wiley_analysis/README.md

 *Brief Analysis of Wiley OA with Streamlit Visualizations.*
 ---

 This project aims to provide actionable intelligence for contract negotiation with Wiley.
 Analysis performed on article data to determine extent of open access availability, scope, and frequencies.
+Deployed via [Streamlit](https://share.streamlit.io/andjmorrison/wiley_analysis/main/app.py).

 #### Data Source:
 1. Article data from Web of Science